 Library users are no longer limited to the tens of thousands of works at their particular location.
 Instead, access is available to over three million items in NOBLE libraries.
 Likewise, all NOBLE library users enjoy access to an online periodical collection of over 4,000 titles in full text in general and specialized collections, many times larger than any single library’s collection.

-A growing collection of downloadable audiobooks, ebooks and magazines is available to residents of NOBLE communities and those affiliated with NOBLE academic institutions to enjoy online.
+A growing collection of downloadable audiobooks, ebooks and magazines is available to enjoy online.